thogiti/thogiti.github.io/_posts/2024-08-15-A-deep-dive-into-Espresso-Shared-Sequencing-marketplaces.md

 ---
 title: 	A Deep Dive into Espresson Shared Sequencing Marketplaces
-tags: Ethereum Restaking Eigenlabs Eigenlayer Securing-Multi-Service-Validators Validator-Security Robust-Restaking-Networks Validator-Reuse-Risks Cascading-Attacks Cryptoeconomic-security Espresso shared-sequencing combinatorial-auctions auctions shared-sequencing-marketplaces shared-sequencing-mechanism-design shared-sequencing-auctions
+tags: Ethereum Rollups Espresso shared-sequencing combinatorial-auctions auctions shared-sequencing-marketplaces shared-sequencing-mechanism-design shared-sequencing-auctions
 ---

+## WIP - WORK IN PROGRESS

 In this article I will present some thoughts and meditations on the Espresso shared sequencing marketplace design and some challenges related to this design space.
 You can read the original Espresso's article on their design at [https://hackmd.io/@EspressoSystems/market-design](https://hackmd.io/@EspressoSystems/market-design).